iamromulan/cellular-modem-wiki/fibocom/flash_firmware_windows.md

 ![](./images/qfil3port.png)

+Step 6.
+> Get the ubi files and others.
+> Copy everything in there into the firehose folder.
+Make sure the path to the firmware doesn't have any spaces in it at all, like "C:\Users\user name\firmware" is bad.
+"C:\Users\username\firmware" is good.
+This is why I just use C:\Quectel for QuecDeploy.
+Launch QuecDeploy.
+Firmware downloads -> RM551E-GL -> Custom Firmware -> RM551_xxxx_iamromulan_basic_eth
+The zip file will be downloaded to "C:\Quectel\firmware\RM551EGL\Custom\RM551EGL00AAR01A02M8G_2025_4_21_iamromulan_basic_eth"

 > In the new window, go to the `\update\firehose` folder of the firmware and select the `partition_complete` file or the `prog_firehose` file.
 Then click the Open button.